freedomofpress/qubes-template-securedrop-workstation/README.md

 Typically, you'll need only this short-and-sweet workflow to build a new template RPM.
 If you encounter problems, see the manual build instructions below.

+1. Run `sudo dnf upgrade -y` to ensure your machine is up to date.
-1. `make template`
+2. `make template`
-2. The Template RPM can be found in `./qubes-builder/qubes-src/linux-template-builder/rpm/`
+3. The Template RPM can be found in `./qubes-builder/qubes-src/linux-template-builder/rpm/`

 ### Testing changes to builder logic

 The qubes-builder logic expects signed tags on the most recent HEAD commit of the target branch.
+The tag and commit must be present on the _remote_, i.e. this repository.
+Simply creating them locally isn't enough, you'll need to push them up to the remote.
 If you're making changes to the build logic in this repo, you won't have a prod-signed tag yet, since you're still testing!
 Create a test-only tag signed with your individual GPG key.